abdulbadii/history-tidying/README.md

   377  cd roxterm/
   378  cd debian/
   379  cat -n install
 Show the next 13?
-(Enter/Spc: from newer , Ctrl-o: from older, Escape/Ctrl-C quit, 0..9 delete by number, Others is as a deletion substring)
+(Enter: no/quit, Space: from newer, Ctrl-b: from begin, [-]0..9[-] delete by number/range, Others as a deletion substring)

-If we hit enter, it'll show downwardly continuation of line 367 which is line 358 - 366
+If we hit spacebar, it'll show downwardly continuation of line 367 which is line 358 - 366
-or if hit Ctrl-O, it'll show history line 1 - 13 and next Ctrl-O is the continuation of line 13: line 14 - 26
+or if hit Ctrl-b, it'll show history line 1 - 13 ie. beginning of command history and next Ctrl-b is the continuation of line 13: line 14 - 26
 or if put in 371-375, it will remove these lines
-or if put other keys it'll be treated as a sub string, it'll remove any history line having that string
+or if put other keys it'll be treated as characters string, it'll remove any history line having that string
-or Ctrl-c or Escape to quit
+or if hit Enter then it will quit

 If we're sure knowing the number(s) then another way is to put it directly in CLI way as thefollowing:
 $ h 371-375